tldr-pages/tldr/pages/common/cs-complete-dep.md

 # cs complete dep

-> Allows the developer to search for libraries without searching directly on the web but from the command line.
+> Allows the developer to search for libraries without searching directly on the web but from the command-line.
 > More information: <https://get-coursier.io/docs/cli-complete>.

 - Print which artifacts are published under a specific Maven group identifier: